-Another bag with lots of trial and error to find.
-Trying out a friends roll top bag I discovered it to be super handy for all conditions when travelling.
+Another bag that took me lots of trial and error to find but only by chance trying out a friends roll top bag I discovered it to be super handy for all conditions when travelling.

 I can fit loads of stuff inside the storm proof IPX rated miggo Agua Stormproof Backpack 85 which I found at B&H during their sale for around $150.
 I have the 90l version but that’s been discontinued but the bag is identical in every way.

-The bag itself holds a 70-200mm and a body with another 70-200mm on the other side in the bottom section which is accessible via a zip flap.
-It’s not the best solution on a bag of this size but it does keep the camera snug.
+The bag itself holds a 70-200mm and a body with another 70-200mm sized lens or smaller on the other side in the bottom section which is accessible via a zip flap.
+It’s not the best solution on a bag of this size but it does keep the camera snug and dry.

 Inside the top section is huge, I can fit a full 15″ ultrabook in the back sleeve space which sits directly against your back, two smaller wide or prime lenses, Lee 150 filters and a few batteries.
 Plus there is a place for a tripod on the bag too.

 The rolling top really makes alot of sense and for all weather applications this bag nails it.

 Events & weddings